pinterest/mojito/docs/_docs/guides/open-source-contributors.md

 default-time-zone = '+00:00'
 ```

-Note, to check which type of Mac you have, run `uname -m` in the termninal.
+Note: to check which type of Mac you have, run `uname -m` in the terminal.
 If the output is `arm64`, you have an Apple Silicon Mac, and if the output is `x86_64`, you have an Intel Mac.

 The server needs to be started/restarted.
 ```sh